 ChannelReply allows you to create a unique tag for any marketplace account you have connected.
 Tags only take a second to set up, but they’re incredibly useful.

 Sign in to ChannelReply.
-Then click on Amazon, eBay, Back Market, Newegg, Shopify or Walmart on the dashboard—any marketplace with at least one account connected.
+Then click on Amazon, eBay, Walmart, Back Market, Newegg, Etsy or Shopify or on the dashboard—any marketplace with at least one account connected.

 Click “EDIT” or "SETTINGS" on one of your accounts.